ZaSarra/deepcraft-studio-accelerators/ChainsawDetection/README.md

 Chainsaw trimming trees with street noise by Morphic__ -- https://freesound.org/s/541277/ -- License: Attribution 4.0
 crowd_of_people_in_a_hall.wav by kwahmah_02 -- https://freesound.org/s/254810/ -- License: Attribution 3.0
 People, Crowd Talking Chatting by FreeToUseSounds -- https://freesound.org/s/414307/ -- License: Attribution 3.0

+Other sounds may also be used as you can see in our master attribution list: https://github.com/Infineon/deepcraft-studio-accelerators/blob/main/AttributionLists/Freesound_Attribution_List.csv

 ## Getting Started

 Please visit [developer.imagimob.com](https://developer.imagimob.com), where you can read about Imagimob Studio and go through step-by-step tutorials to get you quickly started.